profiq/P2P-Tech-Roundtable/README.md

       }
     - Closing comments, what's next (5 minutes)

--  We will callect key takeaways from the discussion and keep collecting them over time.
+-  We will collect key takeaways from the discussion and keep collecting them over time.
 So, it hopefully becomes a great source or knowledge for technical leaders in the industry.